Key takeaways

 How Is the AP Calculus AB Exam Score Calculated?

-The AP Calculus AB exam is scored on a 1 to 5 scale, but your final score is based on a composite score that combines performance from two sections:
+The AP Calculus AB exam is scored with a scale from 1 to 5 scale, but your final score is based on a composite score that combines score from two sections:

 - Multiple Choice (Section I): 45 questions